![]() |

 Gary Patterson’s program is the new face of Family Atmosphere in the Lone Star State.
 Patterson is a class act, produces high graduation rates, and handles himself with integrity on and off camera.
 “I want to teach my guys that every day they have to get up because the world is hard.
 Not just the football game; the world is hard.
 Athletes simply leave his program as better individuals and win a lot of games.

-8. MIDDLE TENNESSEE STATE BLUE RAIDERS
+8. MIDDLE TENNESSEE STATE BLUE RAIDERSHead of the Family: Rick Stockstill

 2010 Ranking; #9